glassflow/glassflow-examples/transformations/ai/predict-car-price/README.md

 glassflow space create examples
 ```

-After the space is created successfully, you will get a SpaceID in the terminal.
+After creating the space successfully, you will get a SpaceID in the terminal.

 #### 4. Create a Pipeline via CLI